 Jobs under this category include cleaning staff, fruit pickers, and oil field workers.

 There are a number of ways to find in-demand jobs in Canada for immigration.
 The first step is to make a presentable and impressive cover letter and resume to grab the attention of the recruiter.

 Once you are invited for the interview, it’s important to do your research about the company so that you can convey your interest to the employer.
-The best platforms to find work in Canada include job boards and online portals, direct company websites, immigration agents and through personal connections/ word to mouth.
+The best platforms to find work in Canada include job boards and online portals, direct company websites, immigration agents, and personal connections/ word of mouth.

 Job hunting in any foreign country can be challenging.
 To ease it you may consult RCICs – immigration consultants, who have helped many immigrants settle in Canada.